chuckstack/chuckstack.github.io/src-ls/blog-rsync-net.md

 ## Immutable Off-site Backups are Imperative

 The purpose of this post is to offer a simple and safe way to store your information off-site even in the extreme event of a cyber/ransom-ware attack.
+It can be used in any Linux scenario (cloud, hybrid, on-premise, desktop, ...).

 > It is important to note that I am a champion of small to medium organizations.
 You are my target audience.
 This post was written for you!